NataliaDiaz/IntroToAI/README.md

 Students are required to have the following prerequisites:

--Linear algebra (vectors, matrices, derivatives)
+- Linear algebra (vectors, matrices, derivatives)

--Calculus
+- Calculus

--Basic probability theory
+- Basic probability theory

--Python programming
+- Python programming

 The course will allow students to dive into Python while solving AI problems and learning its applications.
 Programming assignments will be in Python.